-HCV Attribute and Forestry Risk Prescription, Management Direction, Guidance from Planning, Training or Communications Monitoring for Compliance, Effectiveness and Status Schedule & Experts Monitoring of species at risk is conducted by outside agencies, supported by AI-Pac depending on the species.
-This includes the following: • Alberta Biodiversity Monitoring Institute (ABMI) operates a long-term, provincewide monitoring program.
-AI-Pac commissions a report from ABMI on the status of biodiversity in the FMA area every 5 years. • Research to assess long-term migratory songbird responses to alternative forest harvest techniques and management strategies (Leston et al. 2018, 2020; Charchuk & Bayne 2016). • Research to assess long-term biodiversity response to harvest, in comparison with same-age burns (Huggard et al. 2014). • Research efforts focussed on species of particular management concern as revealed by monitoring efforts.
+HCV Attribute and Forestry Risk Prescription, Management Direction, Guidance from Planning, Training or Communications Monitoring for Compliance, Effectiveness and Status Schedule & Experts Monitoring of species at risk is conducted by outside agencies, supported by Al-Pac depending on the species.
+This includes the following: Alberta Biodiversity Monitoring Institute (ABMI) operates a long-term, province-wide monitoring program.
+Al-Pac commissions a report from ABMI on the status of biodiversity in the FMA area every 5 years.
+Research to assess long-term migratory songbird responses to alternative forest harvest techniques and management strategies (Leston et al. 2018, 2020; Charchuk & Bayne 2016).
+Research to assess long-term biodiversity response to harvest, in comparison with same-age burns (Huggard et al. 2014).
+Research efforts focussed on species of particular management concern as revealed by monitoring efforts.
 For example Black-Throated Green Warbler showed a slight decline in the 2020 ABMI report.
 This species is now a research focus with efforts led by Dr. Erin Bayne underway (as of summer 2022) to better understand its interannual population dynamics and influence of cumulative industrial footprint.

-HCV Attribute and Forestry Risk Prescription, Management Direction, Guidance from Planning, Training or Communications Monitoring for Compliance, Effectiveness and Status Schedule & Experts Species at Risk Species managed through riparian zone management: Western Toad; Horned Grebe; Lesser Yellowlegs; Rusty Blackbird; White- winged Scoter; Western Grebe; Yellow Rail; Arctic Grayling Risk Local habitat disturbance in riparian areas and water quality (e.g. sedimentation from roads) Risks from forestry are generally low for these species, although grebes and scoters may nest in upland areas adjacent to waterbodies.
+HCV Attribute and Forestry Risk Prescription, Management Direction, Guidance from Planning, Training or Communications Monitoring for Compliance, Effectiveness and Status Schedule & Experts Species at Risk Porestry KiskSpecies managed through riparian zone management: Western Toad; Horned Grebe; Lesser Yellowlegs; Rusty Blackbird;White- winged Scoter; Western Grebe; Yellow Rail; Arctic GraylingRisk Risks from forestry are generally low for these species, although grebes and scoters may nest in upland areas adjacent to waterbodies.
 Riparian and wetland buffers outlined in the OGRs are the principal management strategy.
 Buffer size depends on the watercourse, but large lakes most likely to support grebes and scoters are buffered by 100m.
 Stream-crossing protocols also minimize sedimentation from roads into watercourses, which is important for maintaining water quality.
 Compliance around riparian buffers is conducted internally through field operational monitoring (FOMs) and verified by GOA.
 Stream crossings are inspected regularly, and any problems (e.g. hanging culverts) are addressed promptly.
 Compliance monitoring is ongoing For more information, contact Tom Habib